Bangladesh vs West Indies

 News brief: Left-arm spinner Zaida James suffered a blow to the jaw while fielding off her own bowling in the match against South Africa and subsequently missed the Scotland game.
 A West Indies statement said she "fortunately does not have breaks and fractures" and continues to be monitored by the medical team.

-West Indies earned a massive net run rate boost after their win against Scotland.
-If they win this match, they could go top of the table.
+West Indies earned a massive net run rate boost after their win against Scotland, and winning this match will strengthen their semi-final chances.
 If Bangladesh lose this match, their hopes of qualifying for the semi-finals will take a big hit given their negative NRR.
 This will be West Indies' first game of the tournament in Sharjah.

 Despite being used to spinning tracks back home, Bangladesh - after a fine outing with the ball - were undone by England's quality spin attack in the previous game in Sharjah.
 This match, too, will come down to how well the teams counter spin.
 The average first-innings total at the Sharjah Cricket Stadium this tournament is 119, and only twice have teams won chasing.